Who Was Tom Petty?

 On January 19, 2018, the Los Angeles County coroner announced that Petty had died from "multisystem organ failure" caused by a lethal combination of drugs found in his system, including the painkillers fentanyl and oxycodone and the sedative temazepam.

-His family followed with a statement on Petty's official website, noting that they were aware the musician had been taking medications in an attempt to continue playing live despite suffering from a range of ailments that included emphysema, knee problems and a fractured hip.
+His family followed with a statement on Petty's website, noting that they were aware the musician had been taking medications in order to continue playing live while suffering from a range of ailments that included emphysema, knee problems and a fractured hip.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!